celesrenata/pfsense-ultimate-config/README.md

 * Hardware:
     * whitebox or netgate (not the cheapest!) network appliance
         * I recommend pcengines apu2/3, personally I use an apu2c4 board.
-        * If using an old desktop, a second 1gbe nic and labeling the MAC address on the outside so you know which NIC is which later.
+        * If using an old desktop, a second 1gbe nic and labeling the MAC address on the outside, so you know which NIC is which later.
 * Software:
     * VirtualBox -- https://www.virtualbox.org/wiki/Downloads
     * Docker on a NAS or server, personally I use Synology with DSM 7.1 which already supports Docker as an add-on package.
     * pfSense -- https://www.pfsense.org/download/ -- AMD64 -- ISO
-    * A couple LiveCDs -- I use Debian during the setup as WireGuard is _not_ possible to setup in Gentoo quickly.
+    * A couple LiveCDs -- I use Debian during the setup as WireGuard is _not_ possible to set up in Gentoo quickly.
         * https://www.gentoo.org/downloads/ -- Click on "LiveGUI USB Image"
         * http://debian.osuosl.org/debian-cdimage/11.6.0-live/amd64/iso-hybrid/debian-live-11.6.0-amd64-kde.iso
 * Knowledge:
   * A general working understanding of IPV4, protocols and SSL.
 However, I will do my best to remove the mystery for the otherwise uninitiated.

 ## Before We Start
-The process is to build up a virtual environment using your new configuration we build together so you don't break your internet connection unintentionally.
-You can use VMware Fusion/Workstation/ESXi or Microsoft HyperV, but I'm going with an open source platform agnostic solution here.<br><br>
+The process is to build up a virtual environment using your new configuration we build together, so you don't break your internet connection unintentionally.
+You can use VMware Fusion/Workstation/ESXi or Microsoft HyperV, but I'm going with an open source platform-agnostic solution here.<br><br>
 I will need you to find a few things before we start.
 1. Figure out your internet provider's WAN configuration.
 If you don't know, it is probably DHCP.
 Find the WAN MAC Address of your current router and write it down!<br>
 ![Spoiler alert: If you don't write down current router's MAC address, you are going to have a bad time](images/meme-macaddress.jpeg)